learningequality/ka-lite/docs/installguide/advanced.rst

 =============

 .. note::
-    Every time you install or update kalite, you should (re)run ``kalite manage setup`` to setup the database and download content packs (exercise texts, images, translations etc.).
+    Every time you update kalite, you should (re)run ``kalite manage setup`` to ensure that the database and contents are kept updated.

 .. _pip-installation: